telerik/kendo-intl/docs/date-formatting/api.md

 #### format.hour `String`

-Specifies how the hours should be formatted.
+Specifies how the hours will be formatted.

 The supported values are:
 * `"numeric"`